Auditory hallucination: Notable cases

 Robert Schumann, a famous music composer, spent the end of his life experiencing auditory hallucinations.
 One night he claimed to have been visited by the ghost of Schubert and wrote down the music that he was hearing.
 Thereafter, he began making claims that he could hear an angelic choir singing to him.
 As his condition worsened, the angelic voices developed into demonic ones.

-Brian Wilson, songwriter and co-founder of the Beach Boys, has schizoaffective disorder that presents itself in the form of disembodied voices.
+Brian Wilson, songwriter and co-founder of the Beach Boys, had schizoaffective disorder that presented itself in the form of disembodied voices.
 They formed a major component of Bill Pohlad's Love & Mercy (2014), a biographical film which depicts Wilson's hallucinations as a source of musical inspiration, constructing songs that were partly designed to converse with them.
-Wilson has said of the voices: "Mostly [they're] derogatory.
-Some of it's cheerful.
+Wilson said of the voices: "Mostly [they're] derogatory.
+Some of its cheerful.
 Most of it isn't."
-To combat them, his psychiatrist advised that he "talk humorously to them", which he says has helped "a little bit".
+To combat them, his psychiatrist advised that he "talk humorously to them", which he said had helped "a little bit".

 The onset of delusional thinking is most often described as being gradual and insidious.
 Patients have described an interest in psychic phenomena progressing to increasingly unusual preoccupations and then to bizarre beliefs "in which I believed wholeheartedly".
 One author wrote of their hallucinations: "they deceive, derange and force me into a world of crippling paranoia".
 In many cases, the delusional beliefs could be seen as fairly rational explanations for abnormal experiences: "I increasingly heard voices (which I'd always call 'loud thoughts')...
 I concluded that other people were putting these loud thoughts into my head".
 Some cases have been described as an "auditory ransom note".